 - Social media platforms like WhatsApp groups, Facebook, Twitter, or Instagram

-To become a Bollywood actor you’ll need to start with a screen name, CINTAA membership card, headshot, resumé, and showreel.
+To become a Bollywood actor, you’ll need to start with a CINTAA membership card, headshot, resumé, showreel—and a screen name.

 Membership card: No actor can face the camera in a Bollywood studio unless she or he is a member of the Cine and TV Artistes’ Association, or CINTAA.
 This is a trade union outfit, much like the Screen Actors Guild in Hollywood, meant ostensibly to “safeguard the interests of Hindi film actors”.
 In reality though, it functions (under political patronage) as a gatekeeper to stop so-called “intruders” from entering Bollywood.
 You need to obtain a work permit for a fee, valid for a year and thereafter you are entitled to a membership card upon showing proof of employment and clearing an interview or audition with CINTAA.
 You also have the option of renewing the permit for another year.
 Fees are revised every year and allowances are made for senior citizens, child artistes, and the physically challenged.
 There is also provision for being a lifetime member.